mila-iqia/mila-docs/docs/Userguide_jupyterhub.rst

    ln -s /network/datasets $HOME

-Note that ``$SLURM_TMPDIR`` is a directory that is dinamycaly created for each job so you would need to recreate the symbolic link everytime you start a JupyterHub session:
+Note that ``$SLURM_TMPDIR`` is a directory that is dynamically created for each job so you would need to recreate the symbolic link every time you start a JupyterHub session:

 .. code-block:: bash